aridjayarecipes/cutesrecipes.web.app/content/post/1718-simple-way-to-prepare-quick-carrot-with-eggs-scrambled.md

 recipeinstructions:
 - "Preheat a pan with cooking oil, add chopped red onion and garlic, stir them for a minute."
 - "Add shredded carrots, mix them well, cover the pan for 3-5 mins until the carrot soften.
 Meanwhile, crack the eggs in a bowl and mix them well, add chopped spring onion."
-- "After the carrot soften, add salt and pepper, mix them well. (if you like crispier carrot texture you don&#39;t have to cook it too long)"
+- "After the carrot soften, add salt and pepper, mix them well. (if you like crispier carrot texture you don't have to cook it too long)"
 - "Pour the egg mixture on top of the carrot, scramble gradually until the egg well done."
 - "Ready to serve just like that or serve it with rice or for sandwich filling."
 categories: